Incorporate these 12 plant-based iron rich foods into your diet to increase your intake and absorption and have plenty of energy!

 Vegetarians and vegans are no strangers to tofu, and that’s a good thing because this soy-bean based protein is packed with iron.
 Plus, it takes on the flavor of any marinade, so you can use it in basically any dish.

 Lentils, along with other legumes, are a great source of iron, specifically for vegetarians or vegans!
-Just half a cup of cooked lentils provides almost half of the iron you need in a day.
-And two of the most popular recipes on this site are made with lentils: Moroccan Lentil Soup & Greek Lentil Power Bowl.
+Just half a cup of cooked lentils provides almost 20% of the iron you need in a day, as well as plenty of fiber and protein.

 6. Potatoes, 1 medium potato, 1.87 mg (14% DV)